Like Water, Like Fire: Dustjackets

-The book appeared with two different dustjackets.
-The white one featured a historical coat of arms, the Pahonia.
+The book appeared with two different dust jackets.
+One featured an oak leaf while the other featured a historical coat of arms, the Pahonia.
 Its designer's name is mentioned in the book: Stewart Irwin.

-According to Janka Zaprudnik, after the book went on sale the National Commission for UNESCO of the Byelorussian SSR demanded the whole stock to be destroyed, however the UNESCO refused as this would have constituted a breach of the contract with the publisher.
-The Belarusian party particularly strongly objected to the dustjacket carrying the Pahonia.
-Eventually, the UNESCO agreed to pay for replacing the dustjacket for the one with the oak leaf.
-Other Belarusian demands: removal of the note mentioning the joint publication of the book, removal of the Copyright notice and adding a disclaimer of Vera Rich's full responsibility for the introduction and commentaries — were not met.
+According to Janka Zaprudnik, the National Commission for UNESCO of the Byelorussian SSR strongly objected to the dust jacket carrying the Pahonia; after the book went on sale the BSSR party demanded the whole stock to be destroyed, however UNESCO refused as this would have constituted a breach of the contract with the publisher.
+Eventually, UNESCO agreed to pay for replacing the dust jacket for the one with the oak leaf.
+Other Byelorussian demands - removal of the note mentioning the joint publication of the book, removal of the copyright notice and adding a disclaimer of Vera Rich's full responsibility for the introduction and commentaries — were not met.

-The reprinted dustjacket had neither Pahonia nor an oak leaf; it was plain sky-blue with bold lettering.
+The reprinted dust jacket had neither the Pahonia nor an oak leaf; it was plain sky-blue with bold lettering.
 The price went up from £4.50 to £4.95.
 Both editions — at variance with the established bibliographical practice — carried the same ISBN, which makes finding the copies with the original dustjacket more difficult.